 - Due to having an internal battery etc, it is heavier than a regular recliner, therefore more difficult to move around

-- Needs to be plugged in to operate, therefore always needs to be near an electrical socket, limiting where it can be placed
+- A lift chair has to be plugged in to operate, therefore it has to be located near an electrical socket.

 Medical Device & Insurance –